COPRS/production-common/rs-processing-common/README.md

 `kubectl create secret generic apikey --from-literal=apikey=<API_KEY>`

-The following command can be used in order to deploy the Request Repository:
+The following command can be used in order to deploy the Request Parking Lot:

-`helm install rs-helm/rs-request-repository --version 1.0.1`
+`helm install rs-helm/rs-request-parking-lot --version 1.0.1`

 | Name | Description | Default |
 | -|-|-|